YummySalamy/Fresh-Place-Landing-Page/README.md

 This repository showcases a React-based web development project created to enhance a company's online presence.
 It serves as a validation of my skills and experience in building modern, responsive websites.

+To access the latest production version of the React Landing Page Project, simply type 'fresh-place.com' in your browser.

 ## Key Features

 - React Framework: Developed using React for a dynamic and interactive user interface.